Skin Check: Information about Medical- and Self-Exams

-Professional medical skin exams and skin checks you do at home play an important part in the early detection of skin cancer.
+Medical skin exams and skin checks at home are important for early detection of skin cancer.

 Dermatologists all over the world recommend a skin check, a head-to-toe self-examination on a regular basis in order to find any changing lesions on the skin or new marks or moles in adults (although it can be normal for new moles to appear and to change in childhood, puberty and early adult life, and in pregnancy, after 35 years of age it is more unusual).